JonathanMEdwards/subtext10/doc/language.md

 The artifact that Subtext mediates is called a _document_.
 It is somewhat like a spreadsheet (e.g. Excel) in that it presents both data and formulas in a visual metaphor that is easy to learn.
 It is somewhat like a notebook (e.g. Jupyter) in that it offers the full power of a programming language.
 These artifacts are characterized by their geometry: notebooks are a linear sequence of cells; spreadsheets are a 2-dimensional grid of cells; Subtext documents are a tree of nested cells called _items_.
 There are many types of items, explained in the following:

 - Items are a holder for a value of some type
-- The value of an item is either an _atom_, a _structure_, or a _series_
+- The value of an item is either an _atom_, a _block_, or a _series_
 - Atoms can be one of several types of basic values: numbers, characters, times, images, etc. Atoms do not contain any other items, and occupy the bottom of the document tree
-- Structures and series are built out of other items, called their contents.
+- Blocks and series are built out of other items, called their contents.
 They differ on how the contents are organized.
-- A structure contains a fixed set of items, like conventional records, structs, or objects.
+- A block contains a fixed set of items, like conventional records, structs, or objects.
 Each item has a fixed type of value.
-Often the items of a structure are given unique names, but when used as intermediate computations they may be left anonymous.
-The top item of a document is a _head_ structure.
-The _history_ of a document is a structure containing heads.
+Often the items of a block are given unique names, but when used as intermediate computations they may be left anonymous.
+The top item of a document is a _head_ block.
+The _history_ of a document is a block containing heads.
 - A series contains a variable number of items all of the same type in a linear order, like conventional arrays or lists. _Text_ is a series of _characters_.
-A series of structures is called a _table_.
+A series of blocks is called a _table_.

 The tree structure of Subtext documents strikes a balance: they are more flexible and dynamic than the grid of a spreadsheet, yet simpler and more visualizable than the graph-structured data of imperative programming languages.
 They are somewhat like the tree-structured values of programal programming languages, except that: